Fields of Study: Humanities, Social Sciences, Engineering, Science

 - The Australian semester is longer and has a slower pace than the UC semester or quarter.

 - Students address Australian lecturers and tutors informally by their first name.

 - Similar to UC, the main forms of teaching are lectures (50-500+ students), tutorials (10-25 students), seminars (30+ students; half lecture, half tutorial), and labs/practicals.

 - All lectures are recorded—beware of waiting until the last minute to watch them.

 - In Australia, students are expected to be independent and show initiative.
 Instructors won't chase you up if you miss classes or assignments.

 - Assignments tend to require heavy research and critical analysis.

 - You’ll need to use Australian English for assignments.

+You will earn direct UC credit and grades for all coursework.
 Australian university grades are criterion-referenced rather than norm-referenced (i.e., curved).
 This means that your performance on an assignment will be compared to a predefined standard, not to the performance of your classmates.
-Your lecturer will advise you of this predefined standard via a grading rubric.
+Your lecturer will advise you of this standard via a grading rubric.

 Most assessment is due toward the end of the semester.
-In a semester, it is not uncommon to have your first assignment due in Week 6 and not receive any grades back until Week 8.
+In a semester, it is not uncommon to have your first assignment due in the sixth week and not receive any grades back until the eighth week.
 Finals may be very heavily weighted (40-80% of your final grade).
 There is usually a study week (called swot vac) between the last week of the semester and the start of the exam period.